j-hagedorn/trilogy/docs/vignettes/getting_started.md

 3. Click the *View Raw* button to display the raw data format.
 4. Copy the URL from the browser.

 You can then read the data into Python, R, or other environments.

-# Downloading to Excel

 Users who are comfortable using MS Excel can access the raw flat files using the URLs mentioned above and [import them into Excel](https://support.office.com/en-za/article/Import-or-export-text-txt-or-csv-files-5250ac4c-663c-47ce-937b-339e391393ba) using the steps outlined in the link.